To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Dog Euthanasia

 As your pet ages, or in the event that your otherwise healthy pup should become unexplainably ill or injured beyond recovery, it may be necessary to become emotionally prepared to euthanize your pet.
-From knowing when it’s time, how to say goodbye and what to expect next, our article on Dog Euthanasia will walk you through this difficult process so you don’t have to do it alone.
+From knowing when it’s time, how to say goodbye, and what to expect next, our article on dog euthanasia will walk you through this difficult process so you don’t have to do it alone.

-Dog Cremation
+Dog Cremation Or Burial?

-Whether your dog’s death was of natural causes, or you were forced to make that tough decision yourself to end his or her pain and suffering, once your dog has passed comes the matter of cremation or burial.
-Our article on dog cremation and burial offers information on the process of dealing with the remains, and options for memorializing your pet after death.
+Whether your dog’s death was of natural causes or you were forced to make that tough decision yourself to end his or her pain and suffering, once your dog has passed comes the matter of cremation or burial.
+Our article on dog cremation and burial offers information on the process of dealing with the remains and options for memorializing your pet after death.

 Remembering Your Pet